stencila/encoda/src/codecs/csl/README.md

 ## Develop

 The `styles` directory contains CSL styles downloaded from the CSL [styles Github repository](https://github.com/citation-style-language/styles).
-These styles are used by the `pandoc` condec when encoding to some formats e.g. `docx`.
+These styles are used by the `pandoc` codec when encoding to some formats e.g. `docx`.

 To download the most recent versions of the styles, from the top level of this repository: